 Post-Secondary institutions are shifting from an enforcement focus to a customer-service-centric model.
 Security will still have the typical duties and enforce property rules, but we want Officers to also be a part of the campus community.
 We want staff and students to feel comfortable approaching security when they have questions or problems, or need to report anything out of the ordinary.

 Q: How Does Campus Security Differ from Other Environments we Provide Services for?

 International students make up a large part of the student body.
 Not only are they away from home, they are also in an unfamiliar country.
-This means they may not be fluent in the language or local customs, or may have trouble making friends.
-For some international students, policing and security in their home country is corrupt, which leads to a distrust of campus security.
-Security Officer's must be in tune with the cultural differences and be flexible in their approach to handing incidents that may arise.
+This means they may not be fluent in the language or local customs or may have trouble making friends.
+For some international students, policing and security in their home country may be corrupt, which leads to a distrust of campus security.
+Security Officers must be in tune with the cultural differences and be flexible in their approach to handling incidents that may arise.

 Q: What are Some Emerging Trends in Campus Security that You are Paying Attention To?

 A: Some of the emerging trends include: